-The Women in Science group at DePauw University was established in the spring of 1992 to create a supportive environment in which female science students can achieve their full potential.
+The DePauw University Women in Science group was established in the spring of 1992 to create a supportive environment in which female science students can achieve their full potential.
 We meet on the first Thursday of each month at 11:30am.

 Academic year 2012-13 found Women in Science following a new format where each science department took charge of a lunch event.